Murder and attempted murder: what are the most serious crimes?

 What is murder under Czech law?

 Murder is defined under the Czech Criminal Code as the intentional killing of another person.
-The key element that distinguishes murder from other offences related to killing is the intent of the perpetrator.
+The key element that distinguishes the offence of murder from other offences related to killing is the intention of the perpetrator.
 Murder occurs when a person acts with the direct intent to kill, or when he or she is aware that his or her actions will result in the death of the victim and nevertheless continues to do so.

 Murder is therefore considered a deliberate crime, which distinguishes it from, for example, manslaughter, which may be the result of affect or a less intense intention on the part of the perpetrator.
 Intent is an important element that the courts examine carefully when assessing each case, as it determines the criminal classification of the offence.